Spanish is a widely spoken language in many nations across the world. It is spoken by the majority of people in 20 provinces and territories.

 This implies that, for the vast majority of the population, it is the fundamental medium of communication.
 In these nations and territories, official papers are written in Spanish, and pupils are taught the language in schools.

 There are approximately 442,000,000 people who speak Spanish in these countries.
-Here is a list of the top Spanish or Latin speaking countries in the world.
+Here is a list of Latin speaking countries in the world.

 There are many Latin speaking nations on the globe, most of which are in South America, Latin America, and Europe.
 Despite the fact that Latin is used as the official language, the country’s official status is not recognized by the government.
 Moreover, at the federal government, Mexico has no official language.